 Medium Skin Tones – look for deep pinks with hints of caramel or brown or go for juicy watermelon shades to brighten your smile.
 Stay away from shades with blue undertones.
 You’ll look weird.
 Try: Smashbox Cream to Matte Lipstick in Besos

 Fair/Light Skin Tones – peachy pink shades are winners for you.
 Also go for shades with lilac or rose tints.
 Try: L’Oreal Paris Infallible Pro Matte Gloss in Rebel Rose

 Patranila is wearing YSL Rouge Pur Couture in Fuchsia #19

-Matte or Creamy?
+Is Your Perfect Pink Matte or Creamy?

 There are a couple of things to consider when choosing a finish.
 Do you want color that lasts a long time and can you color within the lines?
 There are trade-offs involved.
 Most matte lip colors are designed to last all day however, they require a bit of skill for a perfect application.
 Because matte shades tend to stay where you put them, they are less forgiving of application errors and they highlight any dryness or cracks on your lip surface.
-If mattes are your choice, you’d be wise to invest in a lip scrub or two especially during dry winter months.
+If mattes are your choice, you’d be wise to invest in a lip scrub or two especially during drier months.
 Also, drink more water.